lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     If all the fields in the packet's header satisfy all the matching operators (MO) of a Rule (i.e. all MO results are True), the fields of the header are then compressed according to the Compression/Decompression Actions (CDAs) and a compressed header (with possibly a Compression Residue) SHOULD be obtained.
 Otherwise, the next Rule is tested.

-  * If no eligible compression Rule is found, then the header MUST be sent without compression, using a Rule ID dedicated to this purpose.
-Sending the header uncompressed but may require the use of the SCHC F/R process.
+  * If no eligible compression Rule is found, then the header MUST be sent using a Rule ID dedicated to this purpose.
+Sending an uncompressed header may require SCHC F/R.

 * Sending: The Rule ID is sent to the other end followed by the Compression Residue (which could be empty) or the uncompressed header, and directly followed by the payload.
 The Compression Residue is the concatenation of the Compression Residues for each field according to the CDAs for that Rule.
 The way the Rule ID is sent depends on the Profile.
 For example, it can be either included in an L2 header or sent in the first byte of the L2 payload. (see {{Fig-SCHCpckt}}).
 This process will be specified in the Profile and is out of the scope of the present document.